CodepediaOrg/codepediaorg.github.io/_posts/2018-02-04-how-to-use-guave-cache-simple-example.md

 author: ama
 permalink: /ama/java-cache-example-with-guava
 published: true
-categories: [java]
+categories: [snippets]
 tags: [java, javaee, caching]
 ---

 Last week I showed you [how to increase the performance of multiple java calls by making them asynchronous and parallel](http://www.codepedia.org/ama/how-to-make-parallel-calls-in-java-with-completablefuture-example).
 This week we take a look at another potential performance booster, you should always keep in mind - <span class="highlight-yellow">caching</span>.

 Let's imagine a scenario where you call a REST service and you know the returned values don't change very often.
 In this case you really need to consider caching the response.
 We will use Guava's provided caching capabilities to implement such a cache for this example.

 <!--more-->

 Here is the piece of code that might do just that:

 ```java
 import org.codingpedia.example;